chicogong/translate_eval/docs/MULTI_MODEL_CONFIG.md

 # Multi-Model Translation Configuration

-This document explains how to configure multiple translation models for comparison.
+This document explains how to configure multiple translation models for comparison and evaluation.

 ## Configuration Method

 Add the following environment variables to your `.env` file or set them as system environment variables.

-### Multi-Model Configuration (up to 6 models)
+### Multi-Model Configuration (No Limit)

-For each model, you need to configure the following variables where `N` is the model number (1-6):
+For each model, you need to configure the following variables where `N` is the model number (1, 2, 3, ...):

 ```bash
 # Model N Configuration